QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    With the value ``localtime`` the dom0 ``timezone`` will be provided to virtual hardware, effectively setting the Windows clock to that of Qubes.
 With a digit value (negative or positive) the guest clock will have an offset (in seconds) applied relative to UTC.

 7. Reboot Windows.
-If the VM starts, but does not show any window then shutdown Windows from the Qube manager, wait until it has really stopped, and reboot Windows once more.
+If the VM starts, but does not show any window, then shut down Windows from the Qube manager, wait until it has really stopped, and reboot Windows once more.

 8. Now the system should be up, with QWT running correctly.

 9. **Windows 7 only:** Optionally enable seamless mode on VM startup.
 This can be done by setting appropriate values in the Windows registry:

-   - Start the command prompt as administrator, i.e. right click on the Command Prompt icon (All Programs -> Accessories) and choose “Run as administrator”
+   - Start the command prompt as administrator, i.e., right click on the Command Prompt icon (All Programs -> Accessories) and choose “Run as administrator”

-   - In the command prompt type ``regedit``
+   - In the command prompt, type ``regedit``

    - In the registry editor, position to the key ``\HKEY_LOCAL_MACHINE\Software\Invisible Things Lab\Qubes Tools\``